 This group strives to support healthy people by working for healthier environments.
 The Council brings together diverse, executive-level stakeholders to help expand and sustain awareness, education, policies and practices related to environmental health.

-ENVIRONMENTAL HEALTH COALITION
+ENVIRONMENTAL HEALTH & EQUITY COLLABORATIVE

-NATIONAL TRIBAL ENVIRONMENTAL HEALTH THINK TANK
+TRIBAL PUBLIC AND ENVIRONMENTAL HEALTH THINK TANK

 The Think Tank is focused on working to promote tribal environmental health, establishing priorities in the field, building partnerships and giving a voice to the communities they serve.